Stories of recovery

 Surviving loss and trauma is one thing but carrying on after the trauma is the real battle, discerning what’s next, and finding joy in each day which is the real treasure.

-A graduate of The Hutchison School and Arkansas State University (social work major), I also studied at Bowdoin College in Maine and Iliff Theological School in Colorado.
+A graduate of The Hutchison School and Arkansas State University (social work major), I also studied at Bowdoin College and Iliff School of Theology.
 I was licensed as a Realtor for several years and also as a social worker in the state of Arkansas.

-I now attend First Presbyterian Church in San Anselmo, CA, where I serve as a Deacon.
-I’m an active member of PEO (a philanthropic organization), love spending time with my two small dogs, and enjoy the many cultural activities the Bay Area offers.
+I now live in the San Francisco Bay Area, attend First Presbyterian Church in San Anselmo, California, where I serve as a Deacon, and am an active member of PEO (a philanthropic organization).
+I love spending time with my little Havanese, Mercy, who is in training to be a Coaching therapy dog, and enjoy the many cultural activities the Bay Area offers.